-The Brother XM2701 is the ideal choice for a child who’s excited to try lots of different things.
+The Brother XM2701 is the ideal affordable choice for a child who’s excited to try lots of different things.
 It has a lot of preset stitches and automatic features which make easier to keep a new little sewer interested and engaged.
-It also strikes a nice balance between Janome’s build quality and the Brother LS2125i’s value factor.
-Since it offers the best of both worlds, we think it’s a clear winner for the trio.
+It also strikes a nice balance between the Hello Kitty’s price tag and the Magnolia’s versatility.
+In fact, it’s the cheapest machine here.
+Get this if you’re on a very tight budget!

 What to Think About When Choosing a Sewing Machine for Kids

 If you’re going to teach a lifelong skill like sewing, it’s important to teach your child on a real machine that looks, feels, and performs like the models they’ll use later on.
 Otherwise, you’re adding in an unnecessary learning curve, and cheating them of the real experience while they’re learning.